Emmenemoi/asaodevbox/README.md

 ssh asao@asaodevbox
 ```

+To reset your microk8s, simply put a file named reset_k8s in asao-user-data partition and reboot.

 To reinstall your box, simply put a file named reset in asao-user-data partition and reboot.

-If your system can't boot, plug a keyboard and press the required key at boot time for boot menu and select your boot device ([F8] on Zotac).
+If your system can't boot (install not finish or keyfile deleted in user partition of the install media), plug a keyboard and press the required key at boot time for boot menu and select your boot device ([F8] on Zotac).

 # Write to SD